This topic provides answers to some frequently asked questions (FAQ) about creating, using, and managing clusters.

 How do I migrate a self-managed Kubernetes cluster to ACK?

-Alibaba Cloud Container Service for Kubernetes (ACK) provides a seamless migration solution for migrating self-managed Kubernetes clusters to ACK clusters, while striving to ensure that there is no impact on business operations during the migration process.
+Alibaba Cloud Container Service for Kubernetes (ACK) provides a seamless migration solution for migrating self-managed Kubernetes clusters to ACK clusters.
+This ensures that there is no impact on business during the migration process.
 For more information, see Migration scheme overview.

 Yes, they are.
 ACK clusters that run Alibaba Cloud Linux are compatible with CentOS-based container images.
-For more information, see Use Alibaba Cloud Linux 3.
+For more information, see the Alibaba Cloud Linux 3.

 Can I change the container runtime of a cluster from containerd to Docker?

 After a cluster is created, you cannot change the container runtime used by the cluster.
 However, you can create node pools that use different container runtimes in the cluster.
 The container runtimes used by node pools in the cluster can be different.
-For more information, see Create a node pool.
+For more information, see Create and manage node pools.

 You can change the container runtime of a node from Docker to containerd.
 For more information, see Change the container runtime from Docker to containerd.